GeoCodable/GRALE/README.md

 ### Custom requests sessions:
   * GRALE_SESSION:
     * The GRALE module offers the 'GRALE_SESSION' object as the default python requests session.
-This default object is created at import as an isntance of grale.sessionWrapper which serves as a object used to customize parameters of request sessions, retries, and requests_pkcs12.
+This default object is created at import as an instance of grale.sessionWrapper which serves as a object used to customize parameters of request sessions, retries, and requests_pkcs12.
   * sessionWrapper:
     * Class constructor builds a wrapper around all standard request session, retry, and get parameters along with .p12/PFX support
     (when credentials are supplied).
 All request session, retry, get, and requests_pkcs12 parameters can be set when initializing a sessionWrapper object or by redefining the properties.
-Use the python help() function for detailed documentation on all avilable properties.
+Use the python help() function for detailed documentation on all available properties.
   * Ex.
 In [1]: help(grale.sessionWrapper)

 #### Examples: